 The Trustee is responsible for the stewardship of the Scheme's assets.
-It has three main objectives in relation to the DB section of the Scheme, which are to ensure that:
+It has three main objectives, which are to ensure that:

-- 1. All beneficiaries receive the benefits to which they are entitled under the Rules of the Scheme. - 2.
+- 1. All beneficiaries receive the benefits to which they are entitled under the Rules of the Scheme - 2.
 There are sufficient assets to meet the Scheme's liabilities as they fall due, and - 3.
-Through the process of meeting the Scheme's liabilities, that the Scheme's investments do not work against beneficiaries' interests and the world into which they will retire.
+Through the process of meeting the Scheme's liabilities that the Scheme's investments do not work against beneficiaries' interests and the world into which they will retire.